dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 In accordance with ICRC-2, multiple approvals can exist for the same `collection` but different `spender`s and `from_subaccount`s.
 For the same token, spender, and subaccount triple a new approval shall always overwrite the old one.
 The ledger should limit the number of approvals that can be active per token.
 Such limit is exposed as ledger metadata through the metadata attribute `max_approvals_per_token`.

-The response contains a single element with the `Ok` variant containing the transaction index in the success case or an error `Err` of the collection-level approval.
+The response contains a single element with the `Ok` variant containing the transaction index of the collection-level approval in the success case or an error `Err` otherwise.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 Of course, all historic approvals are contained in the block history the ledger creates.

-Note: This method is analogous to `icrc7_approve_tokens` for approving whole collections. `ApprovalInfo` defines the approval to be made for the whole collection.
+Note: This method is analogous to `icrc7_approve_tokens`, but for approving whole collections. `ApprovalInfo` defines the approval to be made for the collection.

-Note that collection-level approvals MUST be managed by the ledger as such and MUST NOT be translated into token-level approvals for all tokens the caller owns.
+Note that collection-level approvals MUST be managed by the ledger as collection-level approvals and MUST NOT be translated into token-level approvals for all tokens the caller owns.

 See the [#icrc7_approve_tokens](icrc7_approve_tokens) for the Candid types.